WedrownyElite/MoodFlow/readme.md

 - **Smart Analytics** - Discover correlations between daily factors and mood
 - **Pattern Recognition** - Weekly trends, time-of-day patterns, and insights dashboard

+### Forecast & AI Coach 🌤️🧑‍🏫 *(New)*

+- **Mood Forecasting** – The Insights screen now attempts to **predict tomorrow’s probable mood** based on your past logs and patterns
+  - Provides a simple “forecast” (e.g., likely positive, neutral, or challenging day)
+  - Offers **hard-coded planning suggestions** like *“Plan extra self-care activities”*

+- **AI Coach (Powered by ChatGPT API)** – Access a personal AI companion directly from the Insights screen
+  - Open the **AI Coach widget** in the top-right corner to chat with the assistant
+  - Choose whether to provide additional context from your **mood logs, weather data, sleep data, and work stress data**
+  - Get **personalized suggestions, reflections, or analysis** based on your data
+  - Adjustable **response length control** – set the maximum word count for replies

+*These features aim to make MoodFlow not only a tracker, but also a supportive tool for daily planning, reflection, and growth.*

 ### User Experience
 - **Blur Transitions** - Smooth, professional navigation animations
 - **Responsive Design** - Optimized for all screen sizes and orientations